KevinAst/svelte-native-forms/src/util/persistentStore.md

    show:   'code'
    ```

-3. If you re-launch the web page, it will pick up where you left off,
+3. If you re-launch the web page, it will pick up where you last left
-   because your store is persistent!!
+   off, because your store is persistent!!

 4. If you are dealing with sensitive data, activate the `safeguard`
    parameter _(above)_, and you will see that the data is is now